-The American Chemistry Council (ACC) reports that U.S. specialty chemicals market volumes rose 0.3% in August.
-This follows a 0.4% gain in July and a 0.3% decline in June.
+The American Chemistry Council (ACC) reports that U.S. specialty chemicals market volumes continued to gain during the second quarter, increasing 0.5% in May after an upwardly revised 1.0% gain in April and a 0.4% gain in March.
 All changes in the data are reported on a three-month moving average (3MMA) basis.
-Of the 28 specialty chemical segments ACC monitors, 17 reportedly expanded in August with the largest gains (1.0% and over) in adhesives and sealants, lubricant additives and mining chemicals.
+Of the 28 specialty chemical segments monitored, 15 expanded in May; 10 markets experienced decline and three featured no change.
+During May, large market volume gains (1.0% and over) occurred in oilfield chemicals and plastics compounding.

 For more information, visit: www.americanchemistry.com